 The 10 Definitive Rules Of A Hormone-Balancing Diet

-An apple cider vinegar (ACV) and water shot, that is—it’s a great way to wake up your digestion.
-In a small glass, mix together 1 tablespoon vinegar and 3 tablespoons water.
-Apple cider vinegar helps with fatty liver and gut health by improving your gut microbiome (environment) and helps you to metabolize fat.
+An apple cider vinegar (ACV) and water shot, that is—it's a great way to wake up your digestion.
+In a small glass, mix together 1 tablespoon of apple cider vinegar and 3 tablespoons of water.
+Apple cider vinegar can help with fatty liver3 and gut health by improving your gut microbiome4 and helping you to metabolize fat.
 Choose a brand of vinegar that is raw and organic.

 2. Enjoy a warming tonic.

-Begin your day with a one-cup serving of a warming tea tonic to wake up your mind and your digestive system.
-Here’s two of my go-to’s:
+Begin your day with a 1-cup serving of a warming tea tonic to wake up your mind and your digestive system.
+Here are two of my go-to's:

-• Lemon Tea: Fresh lemon wakes up your digestive system.
+- Lemon Tea: Fresh lemon wakes up your digestive system5.
 Add boiling water to a mug with a green or black tea bag, squeeze half a lemon, and a half-teaspoon of honey.
 Let the tea steep for 5 minutes, remove the bag, and enjoy.

-• Ginger Tea: Ginger, a natural anti-inflammatory food, wakes up your digestive system and reduces stomach upset.
-Put a teaspoon of peeled and finely sliced fresh ginger, a black or green tea bag, and a half-teaspoon of honey in a mug.
-Add boiling water, steep tea for five minutes, remove the bag, and enjoy.
+- Ginger Tea: Ginger helps manage stomach upset.* Put a teaspoon of peeled and finely sliced fresh ginger, a black or green tea bag, and a half-teaspoon of honey in a mug.
+Add boiling water, steep tea for 5 minutes, remove the bag, and enjoy.

-These good bacteria are important in balancing your gut (which balances your hormones).
-They are found naturally in certain foods such as yogurt, kefir, bone broth, sourdough bread, and kombucha (a fermented drink thought to have originated in Russia).
+Probiotics are good bacteria that support your gut (which balances your hormones).* They are found naturally in certain foods such as yogurt, kefir, bone broth, sourdough bread, and kombucha or can be found in convenient capsules.
 Aim to have a serving or two of these foods each day.

 That means skipping red, fatty meats and maximizing protein from chicken, fish, and legumes.
 Aim to have 15 grams from meals and 7 to 10 grams from snacks and you'll be good to go.

-They are building blocks of all hormones—and are especially helpful with stabilizing the production of your stress hormones cortisol and adrenaline.
-Aim to get 15 to 30 grams of healthy fats (extra-virgin olive oil, ghee, coconut oil, walnuts).
-Many people have trouble digesting fats and can spike triglycerides, so take a digestive enzyme with lipase to help metabolize the fats better (see the next tip).
+Healthy fats are the building blocks of all hormones7—and are especially helpful with stabilizing the production of the stress hormones cortisol and adrenaline.
+Aim to get 15 to 30 grams of healthy fats (extra-virgin olive oil, ghee, coconut oil, walnuts) every day.

 9. Protect your thyroid.